tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 "OPTIONAL" in this document are to be interpreted as described in RFC 2119 {{!RFC2119}}.

+# Authenticator Request

+The authenticator request is a structured message that can be exported from either party of a TLS connection.
+It can be transmitted to the other party of the TLS connection at the application layer.
+The application layer protocol used to send the authenticator SHOULD use TLS as its underlying transport.

+An authenticator request message can be constructed by either the client or the server.
+This authenticator uses the CertificateRequest message structure from Section 4.3.2 of {{!TLS13=I-D.ietf-tls-tls13}}.
+This message is not encrypted with a handshake key, which differs from how this message is used in TLS 1.3.

+CertificateRequest
+: This message is used to define the parameters in a request for an authenticator.

+       struct {
+          opaque certificate_request_context<0..2^8-1>;
+          Extension extensions<2..2^16-1>;
+       } CertificateRequest;

+certificate_request_context
+: An opaque string which identifies the certificate request and which will be echoed in the authenticator message.
+The certificate_request_context MUST be unique within the scope of this connection (thus preventing replay of authenticators).
+The certificate_request_context SHOULD be chosen to be unpredictable to the peer (e.g., by randomly generating it) in order to prevent an attacker who has temporary access to the peer's private key from pre-computing valid authenticators.

+extensions
+: The extensions that are allowed in this structure include the extensions defined for CertificateRequest messages defined in Section 4.2. of {{!TLS13=I-D.ietf-tls-tls13}}
+and the server_name {{!RFC6066}} extension, which is allowed for client-generated authenticator requests.

 # Authenticator

 The authenticator is a structured message that can be exported from either